 Important We recommend you not to use multiple image correction features at the same time, since it can lead to performance issues.
 Barrel distortion correction (BDC) : Turn on to get a straighter image if it suffers from barrel distortion.
 Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
-The condition is seen more clearly when the image is zoomed out.Crop : Use the slider to adjust the correction level.
-A lower level means that the image width is kept at the expense of image height and resolution.
-A higher level means that image height and resolution are kept at the expense of image : Use the slider to adjust the correction level.
-Pucker means that the image width is kept at the expense of image height and resolution.
-Bloat means that image height and resolution are kept at the expense of image : Turn on to get a smoother and steadier image with less blur.
-We recommend that you use width.Image stabilization image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for : Use the slider to adjust the focal length.
-A higher value leads to higher example, wind or passing traffic.Focal length magnification and a narrower angle of view, while a lower value leads to a lower magnification and a wider angle of view.
-Stabilizer : Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration to stabilize.
+The condition is seen more clearly when the image is : Use the slider to adjust the correction level.
+A lower level means that the image width is kept at the zoomed out.Crop expense of image height and resolution.
+A higher level means that image height and resolution are kept at the expense of : Use the slider to adjust the correction level.
+Pucker means that the image width is image width.Remove distortion kept at the expense of image height and resolution.
+Bloat means that image height and resolution are kept at the expense of image width.Image stabilization : Turn on to get a smoother and steadier image with less blur.
+We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due : Use the slider to adjust the focal length.
+A higher value leads to to, for example, wind or passing traffic.Focal length higher magnification and a narrower angle of view, while a lower value leads to a lower magnification and a wider angle of : Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration view.Stabilizer margin to stabilize.
 If the product is mounted in an environment with a lot of vibration, move the slider towards Max.
 As a result, a smaller scene is captured.
-If the environment has less vibration, move the slider towards Min.Focus breathing correction to keep the angle of view constant while you change the focus.
-You might not be able to zoom in as much with this function activated.Straighten image : Turn on and use the slider to straighten the image horizontally by rotating and cropping it digitally.
+If the environment has less vibration, move the slider towards Min.Straighten image: Turn and use the slider to straighten the image horizontally by rotating and cropping it digitally.
 The functionality is useful when it's not possible to mount the camera exactly level.
-Ideally, straighten the image during installation. : Click to show a supporting grid in the image. : Click to hide the grid.
+Ideally, straighten the image during installation. \blacksquare : Click to show a supporting grid in the image. : Click to hide the grid.